me-systeme/gsv86lib/README.md

 It is based on the original ME-Systeme Python library (`gsv8pypi_python3`) and repackages it as a modern Python package with a proper module namespace and relative imports, so it can be installed and reused across multiple projects.
+It is suitable for both standard measurement tasks and high-frequency data acquisition up to **12 kHz**.

 Typical use cases: